Although I love Japanese food, I do miss crusty bread…

 I often hear such laments from non-Japanese friends, especially those from western countries.

-In contrast to European breads with rich, chewy crusts and grain-brown inside, Japanese bread is white, fluffy and slightly sweet throughout.
+In contrast to European breads with rich, chewy crusts and grain-brown crumb, Japanese bread is white, fluffy and slightly sweet throughout.
 This preference is inherited from the post-war period.
-During the war, people often only had hard, dark food to survive on.
+During the war, people often only had hard, dark food for rations.
 Soft, light baked goods became a rare and precious experience.

-When it became possible, fluffy breads with soft crusts were the featured product of the bigger bread companies.
-This type of bread grew in popularity alongside Japan’s economy.
+When it became accessible, fluffy breads with soft crusts were the featured product of the bigger bread companies.
+This type of bread grew in popularity along with Japan’s economy.
 The preference has been passed to each generation of Japanese baker since.
 At least, that’s what I have heard…

 But then there is Tsuki to Pielo.